-Oregon law requires adults and juveniles who have been convicted of certain crimes to be registered in the Oregon State Police Sex Offender Registry.
-The requirements apply to all offenders who live, work, or attend school in Oregon.
+Oregon law requires adults and juveniles who have been convicted of a registerable sex crime to be registered as a registered sex offender with the State of Oregon.
+The requirements apply to all offenders who live, work, and/or attend school in Oregon.

 How Registration Works

 All registered sex offenders are required to report to a law enforcement agency in the county that they reside in under any of the following circumstances:

 Within 10 days (up to 10 days before and up to 10 days after) of the offender's birthday every year.

 Within 10 days of any address change (includes a move out of state).

 Within 10 days of starting employment or vocation at an institute of higher education.

 Within 10 days of stopping/changing employment or vocation at an institute of higher education.